Dr. Strangelove: Plot

-After a heated discussion with the Premier, the ambassador informs President Muffley that the Soviet Union created a doomsday machine as a nuclear deterrent; it consists of many buried bombs jacketed with "cobalt–thorium G", which are set to detonate automatically should any nuclear attack strike the country.
-The resulting nuclear fallout would then engulf the planet for 93 years, rendering the Earth's surface uninhabitable.
+After a heated discussion with a drunken Kissov, the ambassador informs President Muffley that the Soviet Union created a doomsday machine as a nuclear deterrent; it consists of many buried cobalt bombs, which are set to detonate automatically should any nuclear attack strike the country.
+The resulting nuclear fallout would render the Earth's surface uninhabitable for 93 years.
 The device cannot be deactivated, as it is programmed to explode if any such attempt is made.
-The President's wheelchair-using scientific advisor, former German Nazi Dr. Strangelove, points out that such a doomsday machine would only be an effective deterrent if everyone knew about it; Alexei replies that the Soviet Premier had planned to reveal its existence to the world the following week at the Party Congress.
+The president's German scientific adviser, the paraplegic former Nazi Dr. Strangelove, points out that such a doomsday machine would only have been an effective deterrent if everyone knew about it; de Sadeski replies that Kissov had planned to reveal its existence to the world the following week at the Party Congress.

-U.S. Army troops arrive at Burpelson and battle with the garrison.
-After General Ripper commits suicide, Mandrake identifies Ripper's CRM code from his desk blotter and relays it to the Pentagon.
-Using the code, Strategic Air Command successfully recalls all of the bombers except for one, commanded by Major T. J. "King" Kong, due to the radio equipment being damaged in a missile attack.
-The Soviets attempt to find it, but Kong has the bomber attack a closer target due to dwindling fuel.
-As the plane approaches the new target, a Soviet ICBM site, the crew is unable to open the damaged bomb bay doors.
-Kong enters the bay and repairs the electrical wiring while straddling an H-bomb, whereupon the doors open and the bomb is dropped.
+When the U.S. Army troops gain control of Burpelson, General Ripper commits suicide.
+Mandrake infers the CRM code from doodles on Ripper's desk blotter and relays it to the Pentagon.
+Using the code, Strategic Air Command successfully recalls all of the bombers except for one, commanded by Major T. J. "King" Kong.
+Because its radio equipment was damaged by a Soviet SAM, it is unable to receive or send communications.
+To conserve fuel, Kong flies below radar and switches targets, thus preventing Soviet air radar from detecting and intercepting their plane.
+Because the Soviet missile also damaged the bomb bay doors, Kong enters the bay and repairs the electrical wiring.
+When he is successful, the bomb drops with him straddling it.
 Kong joyously hoots and waves his cowboy hat as he rides the falling bomb to his death.

-Back in the War Room, Dr. Strangelove recommends that the President gather several hundred thousand people to live in deep underground mines where the radiation will not penetrate.
-He suggests a 10:1 female-to-male ratio for a breeding program to repopulate the Earth once the radiation has subsided, a plan which gathers enthusiastic support from the all-male command staff.
-Worried that the Soviets will do the same, Turgidson warns about a "mineshaft gap" while Alexei secretly photographs the War Room.
-Dr. Strangelove declares he has a plan, then suddenly rises from his wheelchair and exclaims, "Mein Führer, I can walk!"
-The film cuts to a montage of nuclear explosions, accompanied by Vera Lynn's rendition of the song "We'll Meet Again".
+In the War Room, Dr. Strangelove recommends that the President gather several hundred thousand people to live in deep underground mines where the radiation will not penetrate.
+Worried that the Soviets will do the same, Turgidson warns about a "mineshaft gap" (spoofing the term "missile gap") while de Sadeski secretly photographs the War Room.
+Dr. Strangelove prepares to announce his plan for that when he suddenly stands up out of his wheelchair and exclaims, "Mein Führer, I can walk!"
+The movie ends with a montage of explosions set to "We'll Meet Again" signifying the activation of the doomsday device.